whoisbma/Game-Aesthetics-SP16/class-03-fileIO/README.md

 ![Tiled](https://raw.githubusercontent.com/whoisbma/Game-Aesthetics-SP15/master/class-03-fileIO/images/Tiled.png)

 Game programming frameworks also usually have some compatibility with the files that external tile editors like Tiled.
-Tile editors let you "paint" arbitrarily sized tiles into a space, with all sorts of meta information.
-Think of it as a 2D version
+Tile editors let you "paint" arbitrarily sized tiles into a space and attach all sorts of information.
+They then package this data into a file that is read by game frameworks or libraries.

 Check out the following tile editors.
 This is a small range of what's actually out there.